hxebolax/Utilidades-Chrome/readme.md

 Small plug-in to which improvements will be added for the Chrome browser.

-Several things to keep in mind:

-This add-on is only valid for versions equal or superior to Chrome 84 in its final version.
-The add-on has not been tested in beta or Canary versions.

 This add-on only works on versions of NVDA 2019.3 and above.

 ## Improvement in read mode